Dealing with a debt collector

 Contact the Financial Consumer Agency of Canada.

-If your creditor sold your debt to a collection agency and you want to make a complaint about the agency’s debt collection practices.
+If your creditor sold your debt to a collection agency, you can make a complaint with your consumer affairs office.

-Contact the consumer affairs office of your province or territory.
+Find the consumer affairs office in your province or territory.

 Related links